thmorningsun/Thmorningsun/README.md

 - **Product-minded, detail-oriented, cyberpunk-friendly.** I like clean UIs with neon edges, telemetry that tells a story, and shipping that doesn’t wait for perfect.
 - **Creative + technical hybrid.** I sketch flows, design prompts, wire data, and argue with myself until the API stops crying.
-- **Hardware clause:** I have incredible ideas; my husband replies with long speeches about cables, grounding and fire hazards.
-I don’t do hardware — I do *“what if”*; he does *“let’s not burn the house down.”*
 - **Taste:** dashboards that tell the truth, logs that read like memoirs, and a soft spot for things that go brrr.
 - **Equestrian mode:** I’m a show-jumping athlete.
-My horse is “X” — short for XLR8.
 Yes, I do code review with helmet hair.
-No, X does not accept pull requests.
+No, my horse does not accept pull requests.

 ---